vishwaravi/ecommerce-landing-app/README.md

 A full-stack MERN e-commerce application with a sleek, modern design inspired by professional templates.
 Features a responsive layout, shopping cart functionality, advanced filtering, and smooth user experience.

+## 🎥 Demo Video

+> the Demo video is Inside the demo folder

+*Watch the full demo showcasing all features including search, filters, cart, and responsive design*

 ## 📸 Demo Screenshots

 ![Desktop Home Page](demo/Screenshot%20From%202025-11-24%2015-48-30.png)